ayushsingh82/POL-Stealth/contract/DEPLOYMENT.md

 ### Getting Testnet ETH

 To get testnet ETH for deployment, you may need to:
-1. Check Horizen documentation for faucet information
+1. Check Polygon documentation for faucet information
-2. Contact the Horizen team for testnet tokens
+2. Contact the Polygon team for testnet tokens
-3. Use the official Horizen testnet faucet if available
+3. Use the official Polygon testnet faucet if available